My Bloody Valentine (film): Plot

-Inside a mine shaft, a female miner takes off her gear in front of another male miner.
-During the striptease, the male miner notices a heart tattoo on her body.
-Enraged, he pushes her onto a mining pickaxe, killing her instantly.

-Mayor Hanniger of Valentine Bluffs, a Canadian mining town, reinstates the traditional Valentine's Day dance, which has been suspended for twenty years.
-The dances stopped 20 years ago after an accident in which two supervisors left five miners in the mines to attend the dance.
-Because they forgot to check methane gas levels in the mining tunnels, there was an explosion that caused the mining tunnel to cave in and trap the miners.
-Harry Warden, the only survivor, resorted to cannibalism to survive and went insane from the ordeal.
-The next year, he murdered the two supervisors who left their posts the previous year, cut out their hearts and placed them in Valentine candy boxes, with a note from Harry warning the town never to hold the Valentine's Day Dance ever again or he will commit more killings.
-Warden was placed in an insane asylum and the accident was forgotten, so the dance resumed.
-A group of young residents are excited about the dance: Gretchen, Dave, Hollis, Patty, Sylvia, Howard, Mike, John, Tommy, and Harriet.
-Sarah, Axel, and the mayor's son T.J. are involved in a tense love triangle.
+Mayor Hanniger of Valentine Bluffs, a Canadian mining town, reinstates the traditional Valentine's Day dance, which has been suspended for twenty years following an accident in Hanniger Mine, in which two supervisors left their posts to attend the town's annual Valentine's Day dance.
+Because they forgot to check methane levels in the mining tunnels, an explosion caused the tunnel to cave in, killing all the miners except for one - Harry Warden.
+Warden resorted to cannibalism to survive and went insane from the ordeal.
+The next year, he murdered the two supervisors who had left their posts the previous year, cut out their hearts, and placed them in Valentine's Day candy boxes, with a note from Harry, who was subsequently institutionalized in an insane asylum, warning the town never to hold the Valentine's Day Dance ever again or he would commit more killings.

-Mayor Hanniger and the town's police chief Jake Newby receive an anonymous box of Valentine chocolates containing a human heart, and a note warning that murders will begin if the dance proceeds.
+With the dances back on, several residents become excited for the upcoming event, including Sarah Mercer and Axel Palmer, as well as Gretchen, Dave, Hollis, Patty, Sylvia, Howard, Mike, John, Tommy, and Harriet, and the mayor's son, T.J., who is embroiled in a tense love triangle with Sarah and Axel.
+Soon, however, Mayor Hanniger and the town's police chief, Jake Newby, receive an anonymous box of Valentine's chocolates containing a human heart, and a note warning that murders will begin if the dance proceeds.
 That evening, resident Mabel is murdered by a mining-geared killer in a laundromat, and her heart is removed.
-Newby publicly reports that she died of a heart attack to prevent a panic.
+Newby publicly reports that she died of a heart attack to prevent panic.
 He contacts the mental institution where Harry Warden was incarcerated, but they have no record of him.
-Hanniger and Newby cancel the dance but the town's youngsters decide to hold their own party at the mine.
-A bartender warns them against it but is killed by the miner while trying to set up a dummy miner to scare the group.
+Hanniger and Newby cancel the dance, but the town's youngsters decide to hold their own party at the mine.
+A bartender warns them against it, but is killed by the miner while trying to set up a dummy miner to scare the group.